AdobeDocs/mobile-services.it-IT/help/ios/phonegap/phonegap-methods.md

 * **trackState**

    Tiene traccia dello stato di un'app con dati contestuali facoltativi.
 States are the views that are available in your app, such as `home dashboard`, `app settings`, `cart`, and so on.
-Questi stati sono simili alle pagine di un sito Web e le chiamate `trackState` incrementano le visualizzazioni di pagina.
-Cdata è un oggetto JSON con coppie chiave-valore da inviare nei dati contestuali.
+Questi stati sono simili alle pagine di un sito Web e le chiamate `trackState` incrementano le visualizzazioni di pagina. cData is a JSON object with key-value pairs to send in context data.

    * Di seguito è riportata la sintassi per questo metodo: